 I couldn’t sleep.

-I’d lost all my money in a series of bad decisions.
-My job sucked.
-I was alone in a new city after a messy break-up.
+I’d lost all my money after a year of travel.
+The job market was tough.
+I was alone in a new city after a break-up.

 Cut to five years later.
-My start-up crashed.
-I lost a bunch of money all over again.
-My magnum-opus novel failed.
+I lost a bunch of money all over again after two years of being a full-time writer.
+My magnum-opus novel didn’t work out as planned.
 This time, I had two kids so it should’ve felt more stressful.

 Except this time I didn’t lose a single night of sleep.